argonne-lcf/balsam/docs/development/data-model.md

      hostname,  directory path)`.
 One user can own several Balsam sites located across one or several machines.
-Each site is an *independent* endpoint where applications are registered, data is transferred in and out, and Job working directories are located.
-A Balsam service daemon, which is **authenticated** to the REST API, is uniquely associated with a single `Site` and runs as the user on that system.
-If a user has multiple active Balsam Sites, then a separate service runs at each of them.
-The authenticated daemon communicates with the central Balsam API to fetch jobs, orchestrate the workflow locally, and update the database state.
+Each site is an *independent* endpoint where applications are registered, data is transferred in and out, and Job working directories are located. **Each Balsam site runs a daemon on behalf of the user that communicates with the central API.** If a user has multiple active Balsam Sites, then a separate daemon runs at each of them.
+The authenticated daemons communicate with the central Balsam API to fetch jobs, orchestrate the workflow locally, and update the database state.

-  3. An `App` represents a runnable application at a particular Balsam Site.
+  3. **An `App` represents a runnable application at a particular Balsam Site.**
      Every Balsam Site contains an `apps/` directory with Python modules containing `ApplicationDefinition` classes.
 The set of
      `ApplicationDefinitions` determines the applications which may run at the